Crunch-io/apidocs-sphinx/source/endpoint-reference/endpoint-variable.rst

 corresponding to this variable definition.
 See :ref:`Importing Data:
 Column-by-column <import-column-by-column>` for details and examples.

-You may instead also include an "derivation" to derive a variable as a function of other variables.
+You may instead also include a "derivation" to derive a variable as a function of other variables.
 In this case, "type" is not required because it depends on the output of the specified derivation function.
-For details and examples, see :ref:`Deriving
+For details and examples, see :doc:`Deriving
-Variables <deriving-variables>`.
+Variables </feature-guide/feature-deriving>`.

 A 201 indicates success and includes the URL of the newly-created variable in the Location header.